Radiotherapy treatment for cancer can cause some general side effects, such as tiredness and sore skin.

 Why does radiotherapy cause side effects?

-Radiotherapy aims radiation at the cancer cells.
-But healthy cells nearby usually recieve a radiation dose too, this then causes side effects.
+Radiotherapy aims radiation at cancer cells.
+But healthy cells nearby usually receive a radiation dose too.
+This then causes side effects.

 Modern radiotherapy techniques are more precise and try to reduce the number and severity of side effects.

 Finding out about side effects

 Before you start treatment your doctor should explain any possible side effects of the treatment.
 Knowing about the side effects can help you to prepare and manage any problems.